OpenFogStack/celestial/README.md

 You can read more about this issue [here](https://github.com/firecracker-microvm/firecracker/blob/main/docs/snapshotting/random-for-clones.md) and [here](https://github.com/firecracker-microvm/firecracker/issues/663).

+#### Docker Networking

+There may be an issue where having Docker installed on your host machine prevents Firecracker networking to work.
+Even uninstalling Docker did not help us with this.
+If you have Docker installed on your host server, find a fresh host server to run Celestial on.

 ## Runtime

 When you develop your applications for use in Celestial, there are some details